SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 # Resource Protection using JWT in ASP.NET Core

-This provider lets you control access to REST resources by using JSON Web Tokens (JWT) issued by Cloud Foundry Security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html)) in ASP.NET Core.
+This library is a supplement to ASP.NET Security, adding functionality that helps you use Cloud Foundry Security services such as [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) or a [UAA Server](https://github.com/cloudfoundry/uaa) for authentication and authorization using JSON Web Tokens (JWT) in ASP.NET Core web applications.

 The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/latest/Security/src/AuthClient/README.md) can help you understand how to use this tool.

-General understanding of JWT is beyond the scope of this document, many other sources exist online (for example, see [Wikipedia](https://en.wikipedia.org/wiki/JSON_Web_Token) or [JWT IO](https://jwt.io/)).
+General guidance on JWT is beyond the scope of this document and can be found in many other sources (for example, see [Wikipedia](https://en.wikipedia.org/wiki/JSON_Web_Token) or [JWT IO](https://jwt.io/)).

+For the documentation of the underlying Microsoft OpenID Connect library, visit [ASP.NET Core Security](https://learn.microsoft.com/aspnet/core/security).

 ## Usage

-This library supplements ASP.NET Core Security.
-For the documentation from Microsoft, visit [ASP.NET Core Security](https://learn.microsoft.com/aspnet/core/security).

-This package uses JSON Web Tokens (JWT) and builds on the JWT Security services provided by ASP.NET Core Security.
-You should understand both before proceeding to use this provider.

 Steps involved in using this library:

-1. Add NuGet reference(s)
+1. Add NuGet reference
 1. Configure settings for the security provider
 1. Add and use the security provider in the application
 1. Secure your endpoints